WolfgangMehner/lua-support/README.md

 ___The settings are explained in the files themselves.___

-    lua-support/rc/sample_template_file
+    lua-support/rc/*.templates
-                        Sample template file for personalization, when using a system-wide installation.
+                        Sample template files for customization.
+Used by the template setup wizard.

 --------------------------------------------------------------------------------